 Fiona Hall MEP (MEP Rep)

-Fiona was first elected as a Liberal Democrat Member of the European Parliament for the North East of England in June 2004 and was re-elected in 2009.
-In July 2009 Fiona was elected as Leader of the Liberal Democrat European Parliamentary Party.
-Fiona is a full member of the Industry, Research and Energy Committee and has led the ALDE (Liberals and Democrats) Group on energy efficiency, renewable energy and CO2 emissions from cars.
-Fiona is also a substitute member of the Development Committee and has headed up EU Election Observation Missions in a number of countries.
+In 2009, Fiona was elected as Leader of the Lib Dem European Parliamentary Party.
+Fiona is a full member of the Industry, Research and Energy Committee and has led the ALDE Group on energy efficiency.
+Fiona is also a substitute member of the Development Committee.

 Peter Ellis (English Party Chair, English Vice President)